allegory-software/allegory-sdk/WIDGETS.md

 ### Layer 2: DOM API & web components

-`dom.js` provides a DOM manipulation API and a mechanism for making web components.
+`dom.js` provides a DOM manipulation API and a mechanism for web components.
 Extends the built-in DOM prototypes with new properties and methods.
 Uses `purify.js` for HTML sanitizing.

-This layer provides everything needed to manipulate the DOM as well as to make custom components with lifetime management, properties, deferred updating, events, etc. It also contains the composable CSS API (but no actual styles) and provides utilities for making popups, modals, disabled elements, focusable elements, resizeable canvases, easing animation, etc.
+This layer provides everything needed to manipulate the DOM as well as to make custom components with lifetime management, properties, deferred updating, events, etc. It also contains an API for composable CSS (but no actual styles) and provides utilities for making popups, modals, disabled elements, focusable elements, resizeable canvases, easing animation, drag & drop, etc.

 This layer doesn't implement any actual widgets except a few very basic ones like `<if>`.